epccs/MacGyver/readme.md

 [atpack]: http://packs.download.atmel.com/

-The AVR128DA28 is has avrxmega4 arch, and that is in the 3.6.1 toolchain.
-It is easy to use a package toolchain.
+The AVR128DA28 has an avrxmega4 arch, and that is in the 3.6.1 toolchain.
+It is easy to use a packaged toolchain.

+The compiler does not implement exception handling for dynamic memory allocation corruptions (e.g., when the stack and heap collide), so it is ill-advised to use dynamic allocation (heap) on this device.
+The C++ STL is full of dynamic allocation; much of the C++ found on the internet also uses the heap; I have noticed open-source projects done with C (and lack dynamic allocation) work better on these type of devices, which do not seperate the stack memory from the heap memory.

 ## BCM24 Cntl UPDI mode and BCM23 Cntl UART mode